-For Conditions B and C, use a transverse impact force of 54 kips for the strength design of the barrier as required by AASHTO.
-However, when evaluating the stability of the barrier, use a transverse force of 10 kips instead of the 54-kip load.
+For Conditions B and C, when evaluating the stability of the barrier, use a transverse force of 10 kips.
 For Conditions B and C, design and detail the barrier to provide a minimum height, measured from top of higher pavement surface to top of barrier, of 46 inches.
 Use a 10:1 taper to transition between Condition A barriers and Conditions B and C barriers.
 Design and detail the barrier foundation independent of the rigid pavement.
 Provide an isolating bond breaker between the rigid pavement and the barrier structure and seal the top of the joint with a silicone sealant having a width of 3/8 inch.